dimfeld/unwebhook/README.md

 Webhook server for Gitlab and Github to run arbitrary commands based on events.
 The server supports multiple hooks simultaneously, exposed at customizable URLs.

-This hasn't been used in anything like a production environment.
-I have a test server for my own development receiving events from my Github repos, and another instance on my local network connected to a local Gitlab.
-But I'm glad to accept pull requests or try to fix any issues you find.
+This hasn't been used in anything approaching a production environment.
+Much of the functionality is known to work, but many options are untested, as noted below.

 ## Usage